-- Post-secondary applicants: to be competitive for admission, applicants should have a 70% average or higher from either the Fall semester in the year they apply to nursing OR as a cumulative average.
+- Post-secondary applicants: to be competitive for admission, applicants should have a 70% average or higher from either one semester of the calendar year previous to the one they are seeking admission to, where a minimum of three courses were completed, OR as a cumulative average.
 The higher average of the two is then used for admission into the Bachelor of Science in Nursing (BScN) (Collaborative) Program.
-While not required, it is recommended that students take 4-5 courses in the Fall semester in the year that they apply to nursing.

 - High school applicants: it is recommended that high school students should have an 85% average or higher in the six required high school courses to be competitive.
-The mid-term (February) report card average is used for the nursing admission average.
+The final report card average is used for the nursing admission average.

 - To be eligible for admission to the 4-Year Option, applicants must also meet the general admission/readmission requirements to Memorial University if not a current Memorial University student.